Birka grave Bj 581: Excavation, remains, and grave goods

-Archaeologist and ethnographer Hjalmar Stolpe (1841–1905) excavated a burial chamber in the 1870s as part of his archaeological research at the Viking Age site Birka on the island of Björkö in Mälaren, a lake in Sweden.
+Archaeologist and ethnographer Hjalmar Stolpe (1841–1905) excavated a burial chamber grave in the 1870s as part of his archaeological research at the Viking Age site Birka on the island of Björkö in Mälaren, a lake in Sweden.
 In 1889 he documented the grave as Bj 581.

 The grave was marked by a large stone boulder and was found on an elevated terrace where it was in direct contact with the garrison.
-The grave chamber was made out of wood, 3.45m long and 1.75m wide.
+The burial chamber was made out of wood, 3.45m long and 1.75m wide.

-A human skeleton was found, collapsed from a sitting position.
-The skeleton was later found to be the remains of someone who was biologically female and over the age of 30.
+The grave contained a human skeleton, probably collapsed from a sitting position.
+The skeleton was later proved to be the remains of someone who was biologically female and over the age of 30.

-Scant remnants of garments of silk, with silver brocade, were found about the skeleton along with a simple iron ring pin, suggesting the garments of a kaftan, and a cloak which would have been secured with the pin.
-Also found was a tasseled hat of samite with silver trim.

 Many weapons were found in the grave.
 The organic material had decayed, leaving only the metal parts intact.
-A Petersen type E sword was found in its sheath near the body, as well as the head of a Petersen type M axe, and a sax (a large fighting knife).
+A Petersen type E sword was found in its sheath near the body, as well as the head of Petersen type M axe, and a seax.
 Near the sword was a small knife made of iron and a sharpening stone.
-Two spearheads, the larger appearing to be the remains of a spear thrust into the grave and the smaller appearing to be from a spear that was thrown in.
+Two spearheads, one from a spear that was placed in the grave, and one that was thrown in during ceremony.
 Twenty-five arrowheads of the Erik Wegraeus type D1 suggest a bow and full quiver of arrows.
 Finally, there were two shield bosses, one against the front wall of the grave, and the other on the opposite wall.

+Scant garment remnants of silk, with silver brocade, were found about the skeleton along with a simple iron ring pin, suggesting the garments of a kaftan, and a cloak which would have been secured with the pin.
+Also found was a tasseled hat of samite trimmed with intricate silver ornaments.
+The garment remnants generally suggest an eastern material cultural similar as that of the Caucasus region.

-Additional items found were a spearhead in miniature (thought to be an amulet), a bronze vessel, part of an Arab silver dirham of Nasr ibn Ahmad from the reign of al-Muktadir (AD 913–933), three tin rods, two stirrups, the remains of a belt set, four ice crampons, a large comb made of antler, and forty shards of mirror glass.
-The mirror shards may have been a mirror that was broken, or used in their fragmented state as clothing ornament.
+A quarter silver dirham (a type of coin) of Nasr ibn Ahmad from the reign of al-Muktadir dates the grave to sometime shortly following 913–933 AD, likely 940-950 AD.
+Additional items found were a spearhead in miniature (thought to be an amulet), a set of three iron weights of the kind used for trade, a bronze vessel, three tin rods, the remains of a belt set, and forty pieces of mirror glass.
+The mirror glass pieces may have been a mirror that was broken, or used in their fragmented state as sequins on the kaftan.

-A gaming set was also found in the grave.
-The set comprised 28 gaming pieces (including a king piece), three dice, three weights, and what is thought to be the iron frame of a gaming board.
+A gaming set was also found in the grave, associated with military status and recognition of strategic skill.
+The set comprised 28 gaming pieces (including a king piece), three dice, and the iron frame of a gaming board.
 The dice, weights, and gaming pieces were wrapped in a bag.